 The Environmental Benefits of The Cloud

-Cloud computer offers many benefits in terms of cost and convenience.
+Cloud computing technologies offer numerous benefits for cost reduction and business user convenience.
 The environmental benefits aren’t as immediately obvious and yet there are some clear areas in which cloud computing is a much greener way of working.

-The main advantage of the cloud is that it is so efficient.
+The primary advantage of the cloud is that it is utterly efficient.
 While in-house data centers require several servers and backup systems to be running 24/7, along with staff to manage this technology.
 However the average server utilization rate for data centers located on the premises of the business is only 15%.

 Large-scale cloud providers have a utilization rate of approximately 65%, essentially allowing companies to use fewer servers and therefore, less energy.
 Specially designed data centers are also much more efficient than in-house hardware, utilizing optimized equipment and sophisticated cooling systems.
 The combination of increased efficiency and higher utilization rate results in an average energy saving of 84%.

 Allowing company workers to access their business files remotely, alongside cloud software such as G Suite that enables individuals to communicate and collaborate from anywhere in the world, means that remote working is easier than ever before.